 Pyrex was introduced in 1908 by Corning Inc. as a line of clear borosilicate glass used in the laboratory or in the kitchen.
 Its multifunctional use and ability to withstand a high heat made it incredibly popular for home cooks and universities alike.
-The history of Pyrex highlights female ingenuity and the American homemakers around the country who helped bring vintage Pyrex patterns to the front and center of kitchens nationwide as kitchenware and collectibles.
+With its many The history of Pyrex highlights female ingenuity and the American homemakers around the country who helped bring vintage Pyrex patterns to the front and center of kitchens nationwide as kitchenware and collectibles.

 In fact, it was a home cook that discovered Pyrex's usefulness in the kitchen.
 Bessie Littleton was the wife of a physicist at Corning Glass Works.
 One day, she baked a small sponge cake in a sawed-off battery jar made from Pyrex that was used in the lab.
 Her experiment proved Pyrex could go in the oven, and after that, history was made.
-In the 1930s and 1940s, the company began to produced opaque temperated soda-lime glass, and the early American Pyrex patterns with their charming pattern names began.
+In the 1930s and 1940s, the company began to produce opaque temperated soda-lime glass, and the early American Pyrex patterns with their charming pattern names began.
+This discovery resulted in the creation of many patterns and colors, each with a unique charm and a fun name to go with.

 We've covered just how expensive vintage Pyrex is nowadays, especially when sold through crowd-sourced sites like eBay.
 Now, we're taking a look at some of the most popular vintage Pyrex patterns.
+Many home cooks have Pyrex bowls and containers lying around their houses with no idea how valuable they are!
 If you have any of these cinderella bowls or dinnerware in your own kitchen, know that they are certainly in high demand.

 10. Eyes/Atomic Eyes